-Tom Brady Will ‘Keep Throwing To’ Jakobi Meyers As Patriots Rookie’s Stock Rises
+NESN

 Don’t be surprised if Jakobi Meyers follows a similar rookie trajectory.

-Meyers, the surehanded 22-year-old who stuffed the stat sheet during the preseason, is beginning to emerge a reliable weapon for quarterback Tom Brady as he nears the midway point of his first NFL campaign.
+The surehanded 22-year-old stuffed the stat sheet during the preseason and is beginning to emerge a reliable weapon for quarterback Tom Brady as he nears the midway point of his first NFL campaign.

 With knee and ankle injuries sidelining No. 2 receiver Josh Gordon Monday night, Meyers caught five passes on five targets for 47 yards in a 33-0 spanking of the New York Jets at MetLife Stadium.
 One week earlier, with Phillip Dorsett sitting out with a hamstring issue and Gordon knocked out before halftime, Meyers tallied four receptions on four targets for 54 yards in a 35-14 win over the New York Giants.